changeworld/azure-docs.pl-pl/articles/cost-management/azure-vm-extended-metrics.md

 ---
-title: Dodawanie rozszerzonych metryk dla maszyn wirtualnych platformy Azure | Microsoft Docs
+title: Add extended metrics for Azure virtual machines | Microsoft Docs
-description: Ten artykuł ułatwia włączanie i Konfigurowanie rozszerzonych metryk diagnostyki dla maszyn wirtualnych platformy Azure.
+description: This article helps you enable and configure extended diagnostics metrics for your Azure VMs.
 services: cost-management
 keywords: ''
 author: bandersmsft